 2 June - Public Health England publishes a descriptive review on the 'Disparities in the risk and outcomes from COVID-19' based on surveillance data.
-It confirms that the impact of COVID-19 has replicated existing health inequalities and, in some cases, has increased them.
+It confirms that the NHS in eradicating ethnic impact of COVID-19 has replicated existing health inequalities and, in some cases, has increased them.